The Gibbs Reflective Cycle

 Have you ever been in a tough situation and later wished you'd managed it differently?
 This is a universal human experience.

-An awkward moment at work, a fight with a friend, or or a presentation that didn't go well can leave us puzzled and uncertain about how to respond.
+An awkward moment at work, a fight with a friend, or a presentation that didn't go well can leave us puzzled and uncertain about how to respond.

 It's tempting to just forget about it and move on.
 But taking time to reflect on experiences systematically can help us learn and improve for the next time.
 That's where the Gibbs reflective cycle comes in handy.